CasperLabs/remote_node_utilities/README.md

 If you don't understand what the script does YOU SHOULD NOT RUN IT.

-In this repo, node operators can collaborate on utilities to make handking a node easier.
+In this repo, node operators can collaborate on utilities to make handling a node easier.